 Lisa has been a supporter of the BCA and its mission since the

 Alliance’s formation.
 She is committed to preserving what makes our home so special; Boulder’s unique community and its wild landscape.
 Lisa and her husband Keith have been active members of the community.
 They reinvigorated and ran the Burr Trail Outpost and Grill for many years.
 Today their interests are focused on their guide service, Earth-Tours, which introduces quiet use visitors to the GSENM and other public lands surrounding Boulder.
-Lisa is a board member of the Garfield County Travel Council and Boulder Recycles.
+Lisa has also served as a board member of the Garfield County Travel Council and Boulder Recycles.

 Pennsylvania native Pam Furches is a freelance graphic designer.
 While she works for clients nationwide, she can often be found in her studio in Boulder producing print design or branding materials for local businesses.